UCLALibrary/pt-tools/README.md

 ## Installation

-First, ensure that you have Go Version 1.22 on you system.
+First, ensure that you have the latest Go version on you system.

+### Build from Source

 Clone this repository

     git clone https://github.com/UCLALibrary/pt-tools.git